 Laser eye surgery is a common and popular vision correction procedure.
 There are several different types of laser eye surgery available, and the one most suitable for you will be determined by a number of factors including your age, vision correction needs, medical history and eye health.
 If you are considering laser eye surgery, continue reading for more information about the different procedures available at Centre for Sight.

-At Centre for Sight IntraLASIK is the preferred laser procedure.
-The ‘Intra’ component denotes the use of the revolutionary Intralase iFS Femtosecond laser which creates the highly precise and micro-thin flap at the front of the eye which is required to perform LASIK.The ‘LASIK’ portion is an abbreviation of Laser Assisted in Situ Keratomileusis.
+At Centre for Sight LASIK eye surgery with the femtosecond laser is the preferred procedure.
+The ‘Intra’ component denotes the use of the revolutionary Intralase iFS Femtosecond laser (Lasik technology) which creates the highly precise and micro-thin flap of corneal tissue at the front of the eye.The ‘LASIK’ portion is an abbreviation of Laser Assisted in Situ Keratomileusis.
 This is the portion of the procedure where the prescription is delivered under the micro-thin flap.
 Using an individualised treatment plan prepared by the treating surgeon, the Excimer laser is used to accurately re-sculpt the cornea internally, treating the overall prescription as well as correcting fine abnormalities (high order aberrations) to enhance visual outcomes.